Comparing a Wellforce partnership with building an internal IT team

 The honest takeaway

-For 25–250 people, the partnership is usually less than one full-time hire — and you get a team instead of one human.
-Above 250 people, the math shifts; some internal hires make sense even with a partner.
-Above 500 people, you are usually building a real internal IT function with or without an MSP.
+For 25 to 250 people, the partnership usually costs less than one full-time hire, and you get a team instead of one person.
+Above 250, the math shifts.
+Above 500, you are usually building a real internal team either way.

 Wellforce IT

-A team of specialists across help desk, systems admin, network engineering, cybersecurity, identity (Entra/Azure AD), Microsoft 365, and AI.
-The right specialist gets pulled in for the right problem.
-Continuous certification across a 30+ person bench.
+A team of specialists across help desk, systems, network engineering, security, identity, Microsoft 365, and AI.
+The right specialist handles the right problem.
+30+ people who keep their certifications current.

 Internal IT hire

-One generalist who is competent at most things and expert at one or two.
-They will Google the rest, escalate to vendors, or — most commonly — punt the problem.
-Strong internal hires can be excellent operators; what they cannot do is be a five-person team.
+One generalist who is good at most things and great at one or two.
+They will Google the rest, lean on vendors, or, most often, put the problem off.
+A strong hire is an excellent operator.
+What they cannot be is a five-person team.

 The honest takeaway

-A single internal IT manager will hit the ceiling of their expertise the first time you face a real incident, a complex compliance audit, a network redesign, or an AI rollout.
-The partnership exists to hand those off to a specialist, not to learn on your dime.
+One internal IT manager hits the edge of their skill the first time you face a real incident, a tough audit, a network redesign, or an AI rollout.
+The partnership exists to hand those to a specialist, not to learn on your dime.

 Wellforce IT

 A team.
-PTO is invisible to you — coverage is built in.
-Departures are absorbed by the team and onboarding is documented.
-Your environment is in a knowledge-managed system, not a single person's head.
+PTO is invisible to you because coverage is built in.
+When someone leaves, the team absorbs it and onboarding is documented.
+Your setup lives in a shared system, not one person's head.

 Internal IT hire

 When your one IT manager takes vacation, you have no IT manager.
-When they are sick, you have no IT manager.
-When they leave — and the average IT tenure is 2–4 years — you lose institutional knowledge and start from zero on a 3–6 month replacement search.
+Same when they are sick.
+When they leave (the average IT tenure is two to four years), you lose the knowledge and start a three to six month search.

 The honest takeaway

-For an organization that depends on technology to operate, single-person IT is a continuity risk that most leadership teams underestimate.
-Getting hit during the wrong week (audit, board meeting, system migration) becomes an operational crisis.
+For a group that runs on technology, one-person IT is a risk most leaders underrate.
+Getting hit during the wrong week (an audit, a board meeting, a migration) turns into a crisis.

 Wellforce IT

-vCIO is bundled into the partnership: quarterly business reviews, technology roadmap, budget planning, board-ready reporting.
-You get an executive-level technology voice in your leadership conversation without hiring one.
+A strategist is built in: quarterly reviews, a roadmap, budget planning, board-ready reports.
+You get an executive-level technology voice without hiring one.

 Internal IT hire

 A mid-level IT manager is usually not a CIO.
-To get true strategic guidance, you would need either a senior IT director hire ($150K–$200K+ loaded) or a separate fractional CIO contract ($2K–$5K/month).
-Some internal hires grow into the strategic role; most do not.
+For real strategy you would need a senior director hire ($150K to $200K+ loaded) or a separate fractional CIO ($2K to $5K a month).
+Some hires grow into the role.
+Most do not.

 The honest takeaway

-The strategic layer is the part of IT that most internal hires under-deliver.
-If your board ever asks "what is our technology plan for the next 18 months," you want a vCIO answering — not an overworked IT manager guessing.
+Strategy is the part most internal hires under-deliver.
+When your board asks what the technology plan is for the next 18 months, you want a strategist answering, not an overworked IT manager guessing.

 Wellforce IT

 The partnership scales down.
-Many of our 100+ orgs have a strong internal IT lead who runs day-to-day; we provide the bench, the after-hours coverage, the senior expertise, the security operations, and the strategic layer.
-This is the most common shape above 150 employees.
+Many of our 100+ clients have a strong internal lead who runs the day to day, and we provide the bench, the after-hours coverage, the senior skills, the security work, and the strategy.
+This is the most common shape above 150 people.

 Internal IT hire

-A pure internal IT function makes sense above roughly 500 employees, with a clear strategic mandate, multiple specialist hires, and a real budget for tooling.
-Below that, a hybrid almost always outperforms a pure internal model — at the same or lower cost.
+A pure internal team makes sense above roughly 500 people, with a clear strategic mandate, several specialist hires, and a real tools budget.
+Below that, a mix almost always beats pure internal, at the same or lower cost.

 The honest takeaway

-The decision is rarely "all in on partnership" vs. "all in on internal."
-It is usually "what is the right hybrid for the next two years," and the answer depends on your size, your growth, and your strategic ambition.
+The choice is rarely all-partnership or all-internal.
+It is usually what mix is right for the next two years, and the answer depends on your size, your growth, and your ambition.

 The honest answer

-The decision is rarely binary.
-Most organizations land on a hybrid.
+The choice is rarely either-or.
+Most groups land on a mix.
 Here is how to read the signal.

 You probably want the partnership if

-• You are 25–250 people and have no full-time IT manager today.
+You are 25 to 250 people with no full-time IT manager today.

-• You currently rely on one stretched IT person and they are getting close to burnout or to leaving.
+You rely on one stretched IT person who is near burnout or about to leave.

-• You have inherited a tangled environment and need a team, not a single hire, to clean it up.
+You inherited a tangled setup and need a team, not one hire, to clean it up.

-• You need a vCIO voice for board, leadership, or grant reporting and cannot justify a senior hire.
+You need a strategist voice for the board and cannot justify a senior hire.

-• You want predictable budget you can defend to your finance committee or board.
+You want a predictable budget you can defend to finance or the board.

 You probably want internal IT if

-• You are above 500 employees with the budget for a real internal IT function.
+You are above 500 people with the budget for a real internal team.

-• Your IT runs deeply specialized internal systems that an outside team would struggle to learn.
+You run deeply custom systems an outside team would struggle to learn.

-• You operate in a regulated environment that requires badged, on-site staff at all times.
+You operate where badged, on-site staff are required at all times.

-• You have already hired (or are hiring) a senior IT director with a strategic mandate.
+You have hired or are hiring a senior IT director with a strategic mandate.

-• Confidentiality requirements make external admin access genuinely impractical.
+Confidentiality rules make outside admin access genuinely impractical.

-• You are 100–500 people and have a capable IT lead who is overloaded.
+You are 100 to 500 people with a capable IT lead who is overloaded.

-• You want senior expertise (security, network engineering, AI, vCIO) without senior hires.
+You want senior skills (security, network, AI, strategy) without senior hires.

-• You want an internal owner for daily ops and a partner for everything that requires depth.
+You want an internal owner for daily work and a partner for the deep stuff.

 A note on this comparison

-Internal IT is not a worse choice than a partnership — it is a different choice that fits a different organization.
-We have helped clients hire their first IT director and structured the partnership around them.
-We have also helped clients realize they were trying to do too much with one human and shift to a partnership instead.
-The honest answer depends on size, complexity, growth trajectory, and how strategic your IT needs to be in the next two years.
-This page is built to help you spot which case is yours.
+Internal IT is not a worse choice than a partnership.
+It is a different choice that fits a different org.
+We have helped clients hire their first IT director and built the partnership around them.
+We have also helped clients see they were asking too much of one person and move to a partnership instead.
+The honest answer depends on size, complexity, growth, and how strategic your IT needs to be in the next two years.
+This page is here to help you spot which case is yours.

 Frequently asked